russellromney/globus-ridiculous/README.md

 # globus-ridiculous

-A grand strategy game where you can change the rules.
+An in-browser grand strategy game to play with friends or AI where you can change the rules.